Our Governance

 TAPAC Board Members

-Tricia Reade (Chairperson), Peter Greenall (Treasurer), Ivan Davis, Jan McCartney KC, Robert Pollock, Robert Hunte, and Stacy Busek. .
+Tricia Reade (Chairperson), Damon Herbert (Treasurer), Stacy Busek, Ivan Davis, Robert Pollock, Robert Hunte, Padma Akula, Terri Cumiskey, Julie Debreceny and Joanne Kelly.

 The TAPAC Team